Driving in India is a loud experience, to say the least.

 The validity of this idea is questionable, given that there is very little consistency in how the words are painted, although the words themselves are often the same.
 It seems unlikely that on all Indian trucks with the sign, the “OK” is only visible when the driver is a safe distance away.

 Yet another theory behind “Horn OK Please” is derived from a tradition thought to date to World War II, when there were worldwide diesel shortages.
-Trucks would be filled to the brim with kerosene instead.
-The kerosene made the vehicles highly flammable, and prone to exploding at the slightest accident, so the backs of the trucks were painted, “Horn Please, On Kerosene,” to warn drivers to keep their distance.
-This reason is among the more plausible, given that many Indian truck drivers continue to mix diesel with kerosene to save money on gas.
+During this time, trucks in India would be filled with kerosene instead.
+Though it may be apocryphal, some people say they recall that the backs of the trucks were painted, “Horn Please, On Kerosene,” to warn drivers to keep their distance.
+This reason is among the more plausible, given that many Indian truck drivers continue to mix diesel with kerosene to save money on gas.*